 If you have been been in a relationship with someone who has high narcissistic traits, and possibly even has narcissistic personality disorder, you will know that it can make you question everything.
 During the relationship with the narcissist you will have been made to feel that everything was your fault and have your emotions and opinions invalidated.
 So, it’s no surprise that you are likely to wonder if you are right about your experience.
 However, if you have arrived on this page, it is likely that there is part of you that recognises what has happened was narcissistic abuse.

 Make no mistake, being in a relationship with a narcissist is very, very difficult.
-Once it is over, it can leave people with high levels of anxiety and trauma.
+Once it is over, it can leave people with high levels of anxiety and trauma and PTSD symptoms.
 By the end you left wondering where on earth the wonderfully charming, fun, kind person you first met has gone.

 You have probably put up with very poor behaviour including lies and deceit.
 You have likely accepted, or made plenty of excuses.
 Perhaps they were very stressed, going through a lot at work, dealing with a ‘crazy’ ex, or having issues with their family.
 However, somewhere along the line, you have realised their treatment of you was not okay and that it has had a negative impact on you.
 Maybe it’s time for you to explore options for narcissistic abuse therapy.